 Today, as one of the fastest growing Christian Protestant churches, 16 million baptized Seventh-day Adventist members live in 204 countries of the world.
-This includes more than 12,000 in the South Leeward Mission.
+This includes more than 12,000 in the South Leeward Conference.

 The Seventh-day Adventist Church is organized with a representative form of church government.
 This means authority in the Church comes from the membership of local churches.
 Executive responsibility is given to representative bodies and officers to govern the Church.
 Four levels of Church structure lead from the individual believer to the worldwide Church organization: